rogdooley/OSEP-Code-And-Notes/Notes/Modules/14 Linux Lateral Movement.md

    - **Description:** Running Ansible with verbose logging (e.g., using the `-vvv` option) can increase the amount of information logged, potentially including sensitive details that wouldn't otherwise be recorded.
    - **Example:** Running `ansible-playbook -vvv` might capture detailed command outputs, including sensitive data.

-### Mitigating the Risks

-To reduce the risk of sensitive data being stored in logs:

-1. **Avoid Logging Sensitive Data:**
-   - Avoid using the `debug` module to output sensitive information.
-   - Be cautious about what data is captured by variables and how they are used in playbooks.

-2. **Use `no_log` Option:**
-   - Use the `no_log: true` option in tasks that handle sensitive information to prevent that data from being logged.
-   - **Example:**
-     ```yaml
-     - name: Run SQL query without logging
-       mysql_query:
-         login_user: root
-         login_password: "{{ db_root_password }}"
-         query: "SELECT * FROM users;"
-       no_log: true
-     ```

-3. **Review and Manage Logs:**
-   - Regularly review log files for any accidental inclusion of sensitive data.
-   - Configure log rotation and retention policies to minimize the exposure of sensitive information.

-4. **Encrypt Logs:**
-   - Consider encrypting log files to protect sensitive data in the event that logs are accessed by unauthorized users.

-### Conclusion

-Sensitive data can indeed be stored in log files on the Ansible master node if not handled carefully.
-Using best practices like the `no_log` option, avoiding the logging of sensitive information, and carefully managing logs can help mitigate this risk.

 ## Artifactory